Roman Catholic baptism, marriage and burial records

 You can find a very detailed list of the National Library's collection of microfilmed Roman Catholic baptism, marriage and burial registers on the Library's website.
-These registers are available to consult at the Library's study room in Kildare Street, Dublin.

 The list itself is divided into four sections, and arranged by diocese.
 The dioceses cover the following counties or parts of counties:

 Most of the original registers are in local custody and are unlikely to be made available for public browsing.